They were civilians and contractors, just starting their day at a massive military compound that’s normally a bastion of safety.

 • Mary Francis Knight, 51, of Reston, Virginia, was an information technology contractor who had been in Washington for five years, her family told CNN affiliate WITN.

-Knight was also an adjunct professor at Northern Virginia Community College.
+The Fayetteville, North Carolina, native had two daughters and was also an adjunct professor at Northern Virgnian Community College.

 “She was a great patriot who loved her country and loved serving the USA,” family spokesman Theodore Hisey told WITN.

-At least eight other people were injured, Washington Mayor Vincent Gray told reporters Monday night.
+At least eight others were also injured, Washington Mayor Vincent Gray told reporters Monday night.

-Three were shot, including a woman who was struck in the head but survived.
-The bullet did not penetrate her skull, and she was released from the hospital by Tuesday night.
+Three were shot, including a woman who was struck in the head but miraculously survived.
+The bullet did not penetrate her skull.

 Among the injured is Washington Metropolitan Police Officer Scott Williams, who underwent surgery Monday afternoon for gunshot wounds to the lower legs.